PhoenixBureau/DendNet/README.md

 Dendrite Network (rewrite to use Flask)

-This is a quick rewrite of the https://github.com/calroc/dendrite-network version to achieve to goals: Use Flask (instead of Django) and "eat my own dog food" regarding a web app development course I'm putting together.
+This is a quick rewrite of the https://github.com/calroc/dendrite-network version to achieve two goals: Use Flask (instead of Django) and "eat my own dog food" regarding a web app development course I'm putting together.